 The big-picture includes Bitcoin’s colossal jump in prices, making this conversation timelier than ever.
 Moves like President Biden’s rejoining of the Paris Agreement illustrate where many governments’ priorities are as well (i.e., the environment).

 Climate change is definitely at the forefront of the conversation, and it’s also the foremost detractor for Bitcoin mining operations and adoption.

 Major world events like the complete power outage in Bitcoin-mining-rich Xinjiang, China in April also caused an acceleration of popular myths.

-Here, we’ll attempt to bust some of the myths surrounding Bitcoin energy consumption.
+Here, we’ll attempt to bust some of the myths surrounding Bitcoin mining operations’ energy consumption and carbon emissions.
 This will help make future conversations around Bitcoin more productive so everyone can win.

 The History of Bitcoin and the Energy Debate

 The energy required to mine Bitcoin is not a new concern.
 As soon as the blockchain was started, early adopters were aware of its energy requirements and their long-term impact.

 The interest in Bitcoin rose regardless, however, and its surging market prices this year increased the incentive for more miners to deploy operations.

 The name of the game in becoming a competitive miner today is computational power and access to cheaper energy sources.
 Miners who are more competitive use increasingly sophisticated hardware to mine more efficiently, and also obtain cheaper energy, usually off the grid.